mflx/academic-kickstart/content/authors/admin/_index.md

 Things I currently do:

-* Consulting scaling organizations and teams in Organisation Building, Transformation and Innovation
+* Consulting scaling organizations and teams in Organisational Development, Transformation and Innovation
 * Fractional Product Executive / Director roles
 * [Business Coaching](businesscoach) and sparring for individuals in Product Management, Tech and Strategy
-* Former Chief Product Officer at an corporate ehealth innovation hub
+* Former Chief Product Officer @ corporate ehealth innovation hub

 Interested in finding out [more about me](credentials/aboutme)?